 Destiny Slater chose a topic on audism and Deaf experience for her class assignment on social issue illustrations.
 Her drawing, inspired by Susan Dupor's style in "Family Dog", described her unpleasant experience of being treated like a second-class citizen.

-There are so many, many, uncountable stories of Deaf people's experiences about speech therapy and therapists, and so on.
+There are so many, many, uncountable stories of Deaf people's somehow universal experiences about speech therapy and therapists, and so on around the world across the generations.

 If a child wants to learn speech, nothing is wrong with that.
 As long as a child has the foundation of a language through eye, she/he can learn any other languages at ease through another modality such as writing, manually speaking (signing), or vocally speaking.